tc39/how-we-work/invited-expert.md

 1. Once approved, the Chairs request approval from the Ecma Secretariat.

-1. Once the Ecma Secretariat has approved and the Invited Expert has signed the *Ecma Invited Expert Form*, the Chairs will execute the onboarding checklist.
+1. Once the Ecma Secretariat has approved and the Invited Expert has signed the [Ecma Invited Expert Form](https://www.ecma-international.org/invited-expert-form/), the Chairs will execute the onboarding checklist.

 ## Leaving Process